Logo

 Common themes in most of them include Merlin actually having the prior prophetic knowledge of her plot against him but lacking either ability or will to counteract it in any way, along with her using one of his own spells to get rid of him.

-One notably alternate version having a happier ending for Merlin is contained within the Premiers Faits section of the Livre du Graal, where Niniane peacefully confines him in Broceliande with walls of air, visible only as a mist to others but as a beautiful yet unbreakable crystal tower to him, where they will then spend almost every night together as lovers.
+One notably alternate version that has a happier ending for Merlin is the Premiers Faits section of the Livre du Graal, where Niniane peacefully confines him in Broceliande with walls of air, visible only as a mist to others but as a beautiful yet unbreakable crystal tower to him, where they then spend almost every night together as lovers.

 Unrelated to the legend of the Lady of the Lake, other purported sites of Merlin's burial include a cave deep inside Merlin's Hill, outside Carmarthen.